Why Forex Futures Are A Preferred Choice Over Spot Forex And CFDs

 Futures markets and brokers are highly regulated with all transactions generally consolidated at one exchange.
 The advantage of a centralized exchange is that orders are matched and guaranteed to be settled.
 In addition, there is full transparency to contract pricing and volume, allowing traders large and small to compete on a level playing field.

-Alternatively, there is no one centralized exchange for spot FX or CFD transactions as they are fragmented across various unrelated forex dealers often with little or no price and volume cross reporting.
-These trades often occur on a broker’s dealing desk with no counter party guarantees.
+Alternatively, there is no one centralized exchange for spot forex or CFD transactions as they are fragmented across various unrelated forex dealers, often with little or no price and volume cross-reporting.
+These trades often occur on a broker’s dealing desk with no counterparty guarantees.

 Consistent Cost To Trade

-With spot FX and CFDs, the bid/ask spread is often set by a broker and used to help manage the broker’s risk and drive overall profitability.
-A spot FX or CFD broker has the ability to take the other side of a trade, transition it to a wholesale pool and lock in a profit.
-This is why spot FX traders often start a trade with a negative P&L. Additional fees for spot FX and CFD can include per trade commission and overnight interest rate carrying costs.
+With spot forex and CFDs, the bid/ask spread is often set by a broker and used to help manage the broker’s risk and drive overall profitability.
+Spot forex and CFD brokers can take the other side of a trade, transition it to a wholesale pool, and lock in a profit.
+This is why spot forex traders often start a trade with a negative P&L. Additional fees for spot forex and CFD can include per trade commission and overnight interest rate carrying costs.

 Diversification

-While spot FX traders are often limited to trading one currency against another or a few limited CFD products, futures trading offers a more diverse range of products to diversify and capture unique market opportunities.
-With futures, you can trade major market indices, interest rates, gold and silver, crude oil and natural gas, agricultural products, and of course forex and currency futures.
+While spot forex traders are often limited to trading one currency against another or a few CFD products, futures trading offers a more diverse range of products to diversify and capture unique market opportunities.
+With futures, you can trade major market indices, interest rates, gold and silver, crude oil and natural gas, agricultural products, and forex and currency futures.
 Why limit what you can trade?
-This is an important consideration when choosing futures over spot FX and CFDs.
+This is an important consideration when choosing futures over spot forex and CFDs.

 Technical Analysis Made Easy

-Benefits Shared By Forex Futures, Spot FX And CFDs
+Benefits Shared By Forex Futures, Spot Forex, And CFDs

 Flexible Trade Sizing

 Traders can get started with a small account size due to the ability to limit trade sizing.
-Trading Micro futures contracts, you can trade futures with margins as low as $50 per contract.
+By trading Micro futures contracts, you can trade futures with margins as low as $50 per contract.

 Leverage

-Forex futures often provide equal or greater leverage than spot FX.
+Forex futures often provide equal or greater leverage than spot forex.
 Leverage allows for potentially greater profits but also increased risk.
 Always trade leveraged futures with a risk management plan in place.

 24-Hour Markets

-Like spot FX and CFD trading, forex futures trading offers virtually 24-hour trading with good liquidity in many diverse markets - not just forex - so you can place trades in any market on your schedule.
+Like spot forex and CFD trading, forex futures trading offers virtually 24-hour trading with good liquidity in many diverse markets—not just forex—so you can place trades in any market on your schedule.

 Make The Right Choice For Your Trading Goals

-Trading is hard enough, but trading spot FX & CFDs can introduce additional costs and complexity including overnight carrying charges, variable bid/ask spreads designed to work against you, opaque pricing volume, and more.
+Trading is hard enough, but trading spot forex and CFDs can introduce additional costs and complexity including overnight carrying charges, variable bid/ask spreads designed to work against you, opaque pricing volume, and more.

 Alternatively, forex futures provide pricing transparency and a level playing field for all traders whether big or small.
-Futures market are priced based on buyer and seller supply and demand.
-When choosing between futures trading and spot FX and CFDs, it’s important to have all the facts.
+Futures markets are priced based on buyer and seller supply and demand.
+When choosing between futures trading and spot forex and CFDs, it’s important to have all the facts.

 Watch Daily Live Futures Trading